04th December, 2023

 The definitive guide on immersion heaters

-Immersion heaters are still quite popular with certain properties and you may be considering having one installed into your home to provide hot water for your family.
+Immersion heaters are still quite popular with certain properties, and you may be considering having one installed in your home to provide hot water for your family.

 Immersion heaters use electricity to heat water so you can use it.
 They can also be connected to solar panels, making them highly efficient for these eco-conscious times.

-These kinds of heaters can also be referred to as megaflow boilers or invented hot water systems, so keep your eyes out for these names when looking into different brands or companies.
+These kinds of heaters can also be called megaflow boilers or invented hot water systems, so keep your eyes out for these names when looking into different brands or companies.

-These heaters are electric water heaters that sit inside a hot-water cylinder.
-They rely on an electric resistant heater, which looks like a metal hoop or coil, to heat up the surrounding water.
+These heaters are electric water heaters inside a hot-water cylinder.
+They rely on an electric-resistant heater, which looks like a metal hoop or coil, to heat the surrounding water.

-They are connected to their own power source through a cable, again much like an electric kettle.
-This makes it easy for you to switch on or off your immersion heater, so you do not have to be using it all the time and wasting energy.
+They are connected to their power source through a cable, like an electric kettle.
+This makes it easy to switch on or off your immersion heater, so you do not have to use it all the time and waste energy.

-Immersion heaters can be used as both a primary heater for your property or as a backup water heater for properties that already use a combi boiler.
+Immersion heaters can be used as a primary heater for your property or a backup water heater for properties that already use a combi boiler.

 This means they are versatile and could be ideal for your home or business.

-Think of an immersion heater like an electric kettle as they have essentially the same operation.
+Think of an immersion heater like an electric kettle, as they operate similarly.

-Immersion heaters are connected to the mains electric using a cable and come with its own on/off switch.
+Immersion heaters are connected to the mains electricity using a cable and come with their own on/off switch.
 This allows you to control the heating of water in your home and decide when it is needed most.

 Once the immersion heater has been switched on, the metal element in the water will start to heat up, which in turn will increase the temperature of the water it is in.

-Depending on the type of immersion heater you use, it could take between one and two hours for water to heat up.
-This is why using insulating layers can be very beneficial as they will maintain a warm temperature and decrease heating-up time.
+Depending on the immersion heater you use, it could take one to two hours for the water to heat up.
+Insulating layers can be very beneficial, maintaining a warm temperature and decreasing heating-up time.

-If you are considering installing a new heater or boiler system in your home, then this is perhaps the most important question to ask.
+If you are considering installing a new heater or boiler system in your home, this is perhaps the most important question.

-It has been said that they are not the most affordable options, especially for family homes, where you need to have access to a lot of hot water at all hours of the day.
+It has been said that they are not the most affordable options, especially for family homes, where you need access to a lot of hot water at all hours of the day.

 This is because when you use an immersion heater, you will be heating a large amount of water when you may only need a small amount.
 For example, when you turn the hot tap on in your kitchen sink to wash your hands after cooking, you will be heating the whole tank of water surrounding your immersion heater even though you only need a small amount.

-Using an immersion heater on its own at home can also mean that you will have to wait a long time for your water to heat up.
-This will mean planning ahead for your evening bath, so you have given the heater enough time to get to work.
+Using an immersion heater at home can also mean waiting a long time for your water to heat up.
+This will mean planning for your evening bath, so you have given the heater enough time to get to work.

 This will save you money as you will not have to keep your heater on for as long.

-Some people will argue that it is better to leave your immersion heater on all the time.
-They will claim that not only does this give you constant access to hot water, which is ideal for most family homes, but that it can actually be more energy efficient when compared to constantly turning it off and on.
+Some people will argue that it is always better to leave your immersion heater on.
+They will claim that not only does this give you constant access to hot water, which is ideal for most family homes, but that it can be more energy efficient when compared to constantly turning it off and on.

-Well, it may be easier for you to leave your immersion heater on all the time if you constantly need hot water but who actually needs hot water all of the time?
+Well, it may be easier for you to always leave your immersion heater on if you constantly need hot water, but who needs hot water all the time?

-As long as you are using an immersion heater that has a good insulating layer or jacket, then it should keep water at a warm temperature all day even once it has been turned off.
-If you need hot water, then it shouldn’t take too long for it to reach the desired temperature once it has been turned back on.
+As long as you use an immersion heater with a good insulating layer or jacket, it should keep water at a warm temperature all day, even once it has been turned off.
+If you need hot water, it shouldn’t take too long to reach the desired temperature once it has been turned back on.

-It is a good idea to have a timer and temperature control installed into your immersion heater to give you greater control over it.
+It is a good idea to install a timer and temperature control into your immersion heater to give you greater control over it.

-With a timer, you can decide when you want it to turn on and heat water up.
-For example, if you have the same bathtime every night for your kids, then set the immersion heater to automatically turn on a couple of hours before so you will be prepared.
+With a timer, you can decide when you want it to turn on and heat water.
+For example, if you have the same bath time every night for your kids, set the immersion heater to automatically turn on a couple of hours before so you will be prepared.

-Most household appliances, like washing machines, dishwashers, and even electric showers have their own supply of cold water that they will heat up themselves, so you do not need to worry about having the immersion heater on when using these.
+Most household appliances, like washing machines, dishwashers, and even electric showers, have their supply of cold water that they will heat themselves, so you do not need to worry about having the immersion heater on when using these.

-Immersion heaters will only work to provide your home or property with warm water.
-This is why a lot of properties will use immersion heaters alongside another type of boiler, like a combi, to provide them with a backup source of hot water.
+Immersion heaters will only provide warm water to your home or property.
+This is why many properties will use immersion heaters alongside another type of boiler, like a combi, to provide them with a backup source of hot water.

-One of the biggest advantages of immersion heaters is the fact that they are separate from your boiler.
-This is why they cannot heat up radiators on their own, but they do give you some backup power should your boiler stop working.
+One of the biggest advantages of immersion heaters is that they are separate from your boiler.
+This is why they cannot heat radiators on their own, but they do give you some backup power should your boiler stop working.

-When using an immersion heater as a backup alongside another type of boiler, you will still be able to have access to hot water even if your boiler breaks down.
+When using an immersion heater as a backup alongside another type of boiler, you will still have access to hot water even if your boiler breaks down.

-Using one with a thermostat will save you money, as you will be able to control the desired temperature and shut the heater off once it reaches this.
+Using one with a thermostat will save you money, as you can control the desired temperature and shut the heater off once it reaches this.

-It is possible to purchase an immersion heater to have thermostats.
+It is possible to purchase an immersion heater with thermostats.
 This is recommended for most properties as it can help you save money and will give you more control over the hot water in your home.

-With thermostats and timers they can be controlled to fit around your routine and needs.
+Thermostats and timers can be controlled to fit your routine and needs.

 Those with a thermostat can be programmed to turn off once they reach a certain temperature.
 If you have an immersion heater that is well insulated, then it can remain at this temperature for several hours, saving you money on your energy bills.

-Immersion heaters that have a thermostat can be controlled to suit your needs and are much easier to manage.
+Immersion heaters with a thermostat can be controlled to suit your needs and are much easier to manage.

-There are a lot of options when it comes to heating and boiler systems, so it is likely that the first one you look at won't be the right fit.
+There are a lot of options when it comes to heating and boiler systems, so, likely, the first one you look at won't be the right fit.

 Households that do not have a gas supply, like flats, will need to use immersion heaters as this will be their only source of hot water.

-However, this is not applicable to everyone.
-Most homes will have access to some other form of heater or boiler, but could still benefit from using an immersion heater as a backup.
+However, this does not apply to everyone.
+Most homes will have access to some other heater or boiler, but could still benefit from using an immersion heater as a backup.

 Most homes will use a combined central heating and hot water system as this is most reliable and suitable for our modern needs as they can be easily controlled.
 In this case, an immersion heater can be installed as a backup should your boiler break down.

-This will allow you to still have access to hot water while you wait for your main system to be restored.
+This will allow you access to hot water while you wait for your main system to be restored.

-It is true that immersion heaters aren’t suitable for everyone, but there are some significant benefits to having this system in your property.
+Immersion heaters aren’t suitable for everyone, but there are some significant benefits to having this system on your property.

-When it comes to installing an immersion heater into your property, there are some things you will want to consider – especially if you are using it as your main hot water source.
+When installing an immersion heater into your property, there are some things you will want to consider – especially if you are using it as your main hot water source.

-These heaters rely on electricity, which can make them more expensive to run than traditional boilers or combined systems.
+These heaters rely on electricity, making them more expensive than traditional boilers or combined systems.

-This is made more expensive by the fact that the will typically need to be switched on for around two hours to provide hot water.
+This is made more expensive because the will typically need to be switched on for around two hours to provide hot water.
 This can add up to quite the bill at the end of the month.